| | |

 guava lotus travel crib review

-When I was using the Guava Lotus in bassinet mode, I liked it, but now that we have it in crib mode, I LOVE it!
+When I was using the Guava Lotus in bassinet mode, I liked it, but in crib mode, I LOVE it!

-The open zip allows us to lay next to him as he falls asleep, then quietly zip up and let him finish his nap on his own.
-It’s been so helpful, we have been using it at home on a daily basis for over six months now.
-It has given me hours of the day back!
+The open zip allowed us to lay next to him as he fell asleep, then quietly zip up and let him finish his nap on his own.
+It gave me hours of the day back!

-Although I’m using a crib sheet to block out light at home, it’s also possible to get a fun shade, which is designed to do the same thing (albeit more effectively), as well as a mosquito net, which we used on our trip to Bali.
+Although I used a crib sheet to block out light at home, it’s also possible to get a fun shade, which is designed to do the same thing (albeit more effectively), as well as a mosquito net, which we used on our trips to Bali, Singapore, and Thailand.
+Once he got older and would wake us all up if we were sharing a room and he could see us from his crib, it worked great with a Slumberpod.

 Final Thoughts on the Guava Lotus